Moving House in Australia: A Complete Timeline and Checklist product guide

 - Confirm your move-out cleaning obligations with your property manager (bond cleaning requirements vary by state)

-- Take photos of the current property's condition for bond purposes
+- Photograph the current property's condition for bond purposes

 - Collect all keys, garage remotes, and access cards to hand over